Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 Each cycle of production in PSM is also a learning cycle that should lead to improved methods, improved products and lower costs.
-PSM is not a static process but, rather, it is a dynamic entity meant to grow, evolve and improve through time.
+PSM is not a static process but, rather, it is a dynamic endeavour meant to grow, evolve and improve through time.
 Initial products, produced using existing legacy soil information sources, will increasingly evolve into new products produced using a combination of existing legacy data and newly